 ‘Evil goes online’

-Hellraiser: Hellworld is a 2005 American horror feature film directed by Rick Bota (Hellraiser: Hellseaker; Hellraiser: Deader) for Dimension Pictures.
+Hellraiser: Hellworld is a 2005 American horror film directed by Rick Bota (Hellraiser: Hellseaker; Hellraiser: Deader) for Dimension Pictures.
 It is the eighth instalment in the series.

 The Hellworld script is based on a short story called “Dark Can’t Breathe” by Joel Soisson.
 It was released straight to DVD in the US on September 6, 2005, after a few film festival screenings.